 If you wear heels to work, bring flats… or sneakers?

 Nowadays, I often wear sneakers to work.
 I like these Nike Free Run sneakers.
 They’re comfy and I actually like how they look with my work clothes.
 I like the athletic, sort of urban touch to my outfit.
 I’d also recommend these Nike Roshes.
-Nobody is going to mistake these for work shoes, but, in my opinion, the all-black look is less distracting from your outfit than, say, a bright white pair.
+Nobody is going to mistake these for work shoes, but they provide the comfort I need for my one-mile walk.

 Honestly, if I didn’t get shin splints I’d stick to wearing my loafers, but the sneakers are a nice option to have.
 If you’re wondering why it matters what you look like on the way to work and whether you should wear sneakers, well, this is a style blog, so… there’s that.